Osled/CoolblueASP/README.md

 ## Design Choices
 ### Interface
-The Website runs three WebForms named as Defult, IDfull, IdType all three pages can be accessed through the navegation menu
+The Website runs three WebForms named as Default, IDfull, IdType all three pages can be accessed through the navegation menu

 - The Default page hosts Task 1 from the assignment
               - Input ID number of the product.